centreon/centreon-documentation/en/connect/openid.md

 > Please replace `auth.example.com`, `${ipCentreon}`, `${clientId}` and `${clientSecret}` with your own values.

 <!--Others-->
-Most of the service providers have one presenting the configuration parameters configuration as defined by [the protocol](https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderConfig).
+Most of the service providers have one URL presenting the configuration parameters configuration as defined by [the protocol](https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderConfig).

 ```json